-Celebrating its tenth anniversary this year, the Sandymount Matero Friendship Programme (SMFP) has enabled the Sandymount Community to respond to a humanitarian tragedy in an extremely disadvantaged community in Matero, a suburb of Lusaka, Zambia.
+Celebrating its twelfth anniversary this year, the Sandymount Matero Friendship Programme (SMFP) has enabled the Sandymount Community and friends to respond to a humanitarian tragedy in an extremely disadvantaged community in Matero, a suburb of Lusaka, Zambia.
 Predictably, the greatest victims are mostly orphans and vulnerable children.

 From a modest start the Programme, entirely funded by donations from the Sandymount Community, now supports: